Kinshu: Autumn Brocade

 they are not produced or stopped, not defiled or immaculate, not deficient or complete.

-I'm always reading English literature, so I wanted to read a Japanese emotional novel this time.
-I hardly knew about Teru Miyamoto.
-At first I didn't know even whether the author was a man or a woman.
-I knew later he was the original author of the famous movie '泥の河(Muddy River)'.
+I usually read English literature, so this time I wanted to read a Japanese novel rich in emotion.
+I knew almost nothing about Teru Miyamoto at first—not even whether the author was a man or a woman.
+Later I learned that he wrote the original story for the well‑known film Muddy River (泥の河).

 Comments